 Of the 10 Australian Kingfisher species, 6 are found in New South Wales with the laughing Kookaburra the largest at 46cm.
 The laughing Kookaburra is not really laughing when it makes its very familiar call – their cackle is actually a territorial call to warm other birds to stay away.
 Kookaburras hunt small snakes, lizards and rodents – I’ve observed them sweeping down and snatching a small lizard or worm an enormous distance from their perch – such efficient hunters!

-A very bold and curious bird is the Noisy Minor – it is very common here on the Coffs Coast.
+A very bold and curious bird is the Noisy Miner – it is very common here on the Coffs Coast.
 Because of their dominate and aggressive manner they have often ‘run off’ some of the little birds like the Red Browed finch and Fairy Wren.
 They feed on nectar, fruits and insects and very occasionally will eat small reptiles and amphibians.
 Due to its highly social nature these birds often feed in large groups.
 We as gardeners should provide small spikey shrubs to shelter the smaller birds and perhaps give them a chance to avoid the Noisy Minor.

 Magpies are birds of our youth, so very familiar to us for mainly giving us ‘a serve’ riding our bikes in Spring!
 The Australian Magpie walks along the ground searching for insects and their larvae.
 They are very adept at accepting any offerings from humans and are known to ‘beg’ for food.
 They are quite tame with the exception during breeding season where some individuals become quite aggressive towards any intruders and will swoop with terrifying affect!